-- 19.2 Where it is possible the company is to be informed in advance of the need for sick Registrar leave, the nature of the illness and how long the absence is likely to be - 19.3 If advance notice of absence is not given then a medical certificate for the absence is necessary or there will be no payment for the first 8 hours of the absence. - 19.4 The payment for any absence on sick leave during the first 3 months of employment of an employee may be withheld by the company until the employee completes such 3 months of employment at which time the payment will be made. - 19.5 An employee shall not be entitled to sick leave on full pay for any period in which the employee is entitled to workers' compensation.
-However, the company will pay to an employee who has sick leave entitlements, the difference between the amount received as workers' compensation and full pay.
-If the company pays such difference, the employee's sick leave shall be proportionately reduced for each week the difference is paid. - 19.6 sick leave entitlements accrue for 12 years. - 19.7 Part-time employees are entitled to a proportionate amount of sick leave.
-The ratio of part-time sick leave to full time sick leave is the same as the ratio of part-time work to full time work. - 19.8 Service of an employee with the company before the date of this agreement shall be counted for the purpose of assessing the employee's annual and accumulated sick leave entitlement. - 19.9 If a public or special holiday occurs during an employee's absence on sick leave the holiday is not to be counted as sick leave.
+- 19.6 Sick leave entitlements accrue for 12 years. - 19.7 Part-time employees are entitled to a proportionate amount of sick leave.
+The ratio of part-time sick leave to full time sick leave is the same as the ratio the employee's part-time work bears to full time work. - 19.8 Service of an employee with the company before the date of this agreement shall be counted for the purpose of assessing the employee's annual and accumulated sick leave entitlement. - 19.9 If a public or special holiday occurs during an employee's absence on sick leave the holiday is not to be counted as sick leave.

-19A.
-Personal/Carer's Leave
+20. Personal/Carer's Leave